Calvin-L/crash-safe-io/README.md

 more I/O performance overhead.

-This library is not currently available from any major repos, but it has no external dependencies and is easy to build from source:
+This library is not currently available from any major repos, but it has no run-time dependencies and is easy to build from source:

     $ git clone https://github.com/Calvin-L/crash-safe-io.git
     $ gradle build